 School Psychology Ph.D.
 Program

-Students in our American Psychological Association-accredited and National Association of School Psychologists-approved Ph.D. program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire.
+UC Riverside's Graduate School of Education School Psychology program is the only American Psychological Association-accredited* doctoral program in Southern California.
+Students in our APA-accredited and National Association of School Psychologists-approved program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire region of Southern California.

 Graduates have in-demand skills that create ample opportunity for employment mainly as practitioners in the public K-12 education sector or as faculty at postsecondary institutions.
 Students graduate having earned the Ph.D. and the California Commission on Teacher Credentialing credential in School Psychology.
 Graduates also have the opportunity to become Nationally Certified School Psychologists, Licensed Educational Psychologists (a California credential), and, upon completion of post-doctoral requirements (which vary by state), licensed psychologists.